Albert Schreiner: Life

 In 1933 Schreiner emigrated to France and became a KPD member again.
 He was secretary of the Thälmann Committee and chief of staff of the XIII International Brigade during the Spanish Civil War.
 After their defeat in 1939, he fled to Morocco, where he was imprisoned.

 In 1941, on the way to Mexico, he was detained in the United States, where he remained until 1946.
 As in France, he wrote military and historical fiction.
 He was a founding member of the "German American Emergency Conference" in 1942 and of the "Council for a Democratic Germany" (CDG) in 1944.

 At the end of 1946 he returned to Germany and enrolled in the recently formed SED.
 In 1947 he was appointed Professor of the University of Leipzig, where he was subsequently Dean of Social Sciences.
 Schreiner published various books.
 From 1950 he was Head of Department at the Marx-Engels-Lenin-Institute of the SED Central Committee.
-From 1950-1953 there was an SED campaign against former KPO members, implemented by the Zentrale Parteikontrollkommission.
+From 1950 to 1953 there was an SED campaign against former KPO members, implemented by the Central Party Control Commission.
 On account of his former membership, Schreiner was briefly proscribed.
-In 1952 he became head of the "1918–1945" department at the Museum for German History and in 1956 he became head of the "1918-1945" department at the Historical Institute of the German Academy of Sciences at Berlin.
+In 1952 he became head of the "1918–1945" department at the Museum for German History and in 1956 he became head of the "1918–1945" department at the Historical Institute of the German Academy of Sciences at Berlin.
 He retired in 1960.

 Schreiner was awarded the National Prize of East Germany in 1952, the Order of Karl Marx in 1962, the Patriotic Order of Merit in 1967, the Patriotic Order of Merit with golden honour clasp in 1972 and the Star of People's Friendship in 1977.

-Albert Schreiner and a small group of like-minded individuals sought to establish historical seminars and institutes in the DDR which conformed to the SED's regulations.
+Schreiner and a small group of like-minded individuals sought to establish historical seminars and institutes in the DDR which conformed to the SED's regulations.
 The "Guild" of DDR Historians was not initially in the Marxist tradition.
-According to Lothar Mertens, Walter Bartel (like Horst Bartel, Karl Bittel, Rudolf Lindau und Walter Bartel) lacked the necessary skill and rigour to sufficiently distance his academic output from the category of "mere" party propaganda.
+According to Lothar Mertens, Schreiner (like Horst Bartel, Walter Bartel, Karl Bittel, and Rudolf Lindau) lacked the necessary skill and rigour to sufficiently distance his academic output from the category of "mere" party propaganda.
+In contrast, Hermann Weber asserts that Schreiner "repeatedly clashed with the SED's official line."